Tya Language Specification

 built-in class class available without import; none currently

-user package importable directory of PascalCase class files
+user package importable directory of snake_case type files

 user library reusable directory tree of user packages